 Non-Danish property

-You have to pay Danish property value tax on non-Danish property - just like when you own Danish property.
+If you own property outside Denmark, you have to Danish property value tax on it - just like when you own Danish property.

 The actual property value tax depends on the market value of the property.
 But in contrast to Danish properties, non-Danish properties are not assessed based on a public property assessment.
 That's why you have to calculate the market value based on the purchase price of your property.

-You are obliged to inform us of about the following on your non-Danish property:
+You have to inform us about the following on your non-Danish property:

-- An updated calculation of the market value
+- An annually updated calculation of the market value

 - Possible rental income

-On this page you can read more about how to register the purchase of a non-Danish home and how you calculate its market value.
+On this page you can read more about how to register the purchase of a non-Danish property and how you calculate market value.
 You can also get more information on the rules of rental, interest deduction and double taxation.

-When you buy a house outside Denmark, you have to report it in your Danish tax assessment notice (årsopgørelse).
-But before you can do so, you need access to certain boxex in your assessment.
+When you buy property outside Denmark, you have to report it in your Danish tax assessment notice (årsopgørelse).
+But before you can do so, you need access to certain boxes in your assessment.
 See below how you get that access.

 If you buy a non-Danish property in 2025, you report the market value in your tax assessment notice for 2025.